 To be fair, it isn’t all western Christianity.
 It’s American Christianity where the age of the earth has become almost a litmus test in some circles for belief in God.
 But is it a good litmus test?
 Does the Bible speak to the age of the universe?

 Frank Turek observes that we have to make assumptions when we talk about the age of the universe.
-(See The Bible and the Age of the Universe) For instance, when we measure the universe by the speed of light which calculation show that the universe is 13.8 billion years old, we are assuming that the speed of light has not changed.
-“Is that a good assumption?”, asks Turek
+(See The Bible and the Age of the Universe) For instance, when we measure the universe by the speed of light, the calculation shows that the universe is 13.8 billion years old.
+If we assume the speed of light has not changed since the earth was created, then the earth is 13.8 million years.

-Turek suggests a responses: yes, it is.
+Turek says that the assumption that the speed of light has not changed since the earth was created is probably a good one.
 If the speed of light changed, all the other laws of physics would have to change because all the laws of physics are tied into and are relative to the speed of light.
 But, it’s an assumption, nevertheless.

-Turek offers that God could God have changed the speed of light (and all of the other laws of physics along with it).
+Turek adds that God could God have changed the speed of light (and all of the other laws of physics along with it).
 Sure, He could have.
-If God created the universe, He could alter all the laws that He established, and He could do it quickly.
+If God created the universe, why couldn’t He alter all the laws that He established and do it quickly?

 Technically, no matter what position a person takes in regard to the age of the universe, we must make assumptions that can’t ultimately be proven, says Turek.
 If we are looking for mathematical certainty, it can’t be found.
-(Which is true of most assertions, but the way.)
+(Which is true of most assertions, by the way, even scientific ones.)

 Science assumes that nothing is true unless it can be “proven” by the scientific method.
 What is satisfactory proof, however, may be up for debate.
-Nevertheless, this approach is reliable when it comes to the natural world.
+Nevertheless, this approach is reliable when it comes to the natural world – as reliable as we can get, anyway.

 Some Christians assume that nothing is true unless the Bible says so.
 That has also proven to be a reliable assumption for spiritual things – people who have trusted the Bible in this way have not been disappointed in the richness of life and connection with God that it produces.